worldamazing/plan/README.md

 > [!NOTE]
-> For a comprehensive overview of the plan, consider starting with this document: [Time is Freedom](https://github.com/beakbahama/log/blob/main/docs/time-is-freedom.md)
+> For a comprehensive overview of the plan, consider starting with this personal document from the framework author: [Time is Freedom](https://github.com/beakbahama/log/blob/main/docs/time-is-freedom.md)

 # The Global Institution Plan
 > A 100% public open-source framework designed for everyone worldwide to live extraordinarily.